 The costs that do not change in the alternatives are not part of the analysis.
-These costs are known as Irrelevant costs.
+Such costs are known as Irrelevant Costs.

 There are two distinctive characteristics of the differential costs as follows:-

 - Future Costs: Management calculates the differential cost for the future.
-The decisions taken based on these costs will affect firms profitability in the long run.
+The decisions taken based on these costs will affect the firm’s profitability in the long run.

 - Variance among Substitutes: It considers the costs that change with adopting a substitute.
-Management excludes all those costs, which is irrelevant.
+Management excludes all those costs, which are irrelevant.